ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Receiving Final Messages

-The Received Message Context can indicate whether or not this Message is the Final Message on a Connection.
+The Message Context can indicate whether or not this Message is the Final Message on a Connection.
 For any Message that is marked as Final, the application can assume that there will be no more Messages received on the Connection once the Message has been completely delivered.
 This corresponds